jfcloutier/andy/notes.md

 # Lifecycle

- Each GM asynchronously goes through a lifecycle of successive, time-boxed rounds.
+ Each GM asynchronously goes through a lifecycle of successive, timeboxed rounds.

+ A more abstract GM (e.g. safety) will typically have a bigger timebox than a more concrete GM (e.g. collision avoidance).

  For each round, a GM sequentially starts up, listens, acts, shuts down